 Of Course!
 It's deep ...

-The old well was built, or so the realtor had said, around the turn of the century.
+The old well was built around the turn of the century.
 Dry for about as long, it had held a quiet fascination for his young wife, a place to relax during her pregnancy.
-When Sarah was born, Jack had even fixed up a small gazebo at its edge, just for her and Sarah to be a bit more comfortable.
+When Sarah was born, Jack had even fixed up a small gazebo at its edge.

-His stomach burning with an unearthly hunger, Jack began to painfully make his way towards the southern end of the property.
-He wondered if he'd even survive the fall.
-Better to not think about it.
-Better for Vicky and Sarah.
+His stomach was burning with an unearthly hunger, and Jack began to painfully make his way towards the southern end of the property where the well was.
+He wondered if he'd even survive the fall, but he knew that It would.
+His tongue was now healed.

-The well now stood in front of Jack harboring a new hope.
-He peered into its depths wondering if it was truly deep enough to save them all.
+The well stood in front of Jack harboring a new hope.
+Peering into its depths he wondered if it was deep enough to save them all.

 Kill...
 Them...
 All

-Then as a terrible warmth burst inside of his brain, and a snarl formed on his lips, Jack leapt into the darkness, his only fading wish to awaken to sunlight in the pit below.
+Then as a terrible warmth burst inside of his brain, and a roar bellowed from his chest, Jack leapt down into the darkness.
+His fading wish to awaken to sunlight in the pit below.